KasaiDot/Ouroboros/README.md

 **AnimeDatabase** - Main database which contains all functions to access single entities.
 **AnimeEntity** - Hold all anime data and user data for a specific anime.
 **ApiManager** - Class which links Ouroboros with the Hummingbird Api.
+**CustomGui(Header)** - Contains all modified and custom gui elements, such as Textbox with clear button
 **FileManager** - Class which handles all loading and saving in Ouroboros.
 **Globals** - Holds global values which are tweakable.
 **GUIManager** - Class which acts like an interface between the ui and the data.